mantidproject/documents/Design/SANS/NewISISDesign/Design_Document.md

 As per requirement [R.2.4](User_Requirements.md#R.2.4) the reduction of a single run should be the limit case of the reduction of a batch file.
 Currently the implementations are slightly different.
-Unifying the two approaches will increase maintainability considerably.
+Unifying the two approaches is beneficial to future maintenance.

 ### SANS State